-- 1. Following CLAIMANT's Request for Arbitration of 16 December 2015 RESPONDENT has in its Answer of 14 January 2016 raised a counterclaim against Claimant and the Additional Party, the joinder of which it requested. - 2.
+- 1. Following CLAIMANT's Request for Arbitration RESPONDENT has in its Answer raised a counterclaim against Claimant and the Additional Party, the joinder of which it requested. - 2.
 Global Minerals joins Vulcan Coltan in nominating Dr. Arbitrator One as co-arbitrator, without prejudice to its jurisdictional objections.
-Global Minerals also agrees with
+Global Minerals also agrees with Claimant and Respondent to entrust the ICC International Court of Arbitration with the appointment of a Danubian national to act as president of the arbitral tribunal.